AravapalliAkash/HTML/BASICS/read.md

 JS:-(logical) interaction with the user like sending information reciving the information.

-<!DOCTYPE html>:-tell the browser it is a html file
-p:-the p tag is a paragraph we can.it can also perform css
+DOCTYPE html:-tell the browser it is a html file p:-the p tag is a paragraph we can.it can also perform css

 div:-The div tag is used as a container for HTML elements.